Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 - Prices always moving upwards

-To solve them, I used techniques like truncation (clipping negative variances), proper initialization with realistic parameters, and careful calibration to past data.
+To solve them, I used techniques like **truncation** (clipping negative variances), proper initialization with realistic parameters, and careful calibration to past data.
 I also adjusted the simulation steps to make sure volatility behaved correctly.
 These fixes helped the model work smoothly and give realistic results.

+## How can you use this model?
+If you want to simulate the risk of your own portfolio just download the copy of the colab notebook and tweak the following code blocks:

+- Block no - 2 ( Start date and the end date ): it takes the start date and the end date of the prices which you want to extract, change it according to your liking.

+- Block no - 3 ( Ticker symbols and weights ): Provide the ticker symbols of the stocks and the weightage of the same in the corresponding position of the weights array.
+Make sure you do it right so that you don't run into errors or get some different answers.
+If you only want to simulate the prices of a single security then provide it's ticker symbol and give it a weightage of **1***.
+Don't forget to add **.NS** (for NSE ) and **.BO** ( for BSE ).

+- Block no - 14 ( The portfolio value ): Change the value of the **S0** variable to whatever your portfolio is values at the time or any other amount which you prefer.

 ## Conclusion